 Your personal insurance is your insurance policy.

 Our primary liability coverage is designed to provide coverage when the app is in driver mode before you’ve received a ride request in the event your personal insurance does not respond.
 The policy has a $50,000 maximum limit per person, $100,000 maximum limit per accident, and a $25,000 maximum limit for property damage.
 There is no deductible under this policy.

 Note: This policy may be modified to comply with specific city or state insurance requirements.

 Our primary liability insurance is designed to act as the primary coverage from the time you accept a ride request until the time the ride has ended in the app.
-The policy has a $1,000,000 per accident limit.
+There is $1,000,000 of coverage per accident.
 Note: If you already carry commercial insurance (or personal coverage providing specific coverage for ridesharing), Lyft’s policy will continue to be excess to your insurance coverage.